scoconno/scoconno.github.io/ancient/trial/index.md

 + 'The Clouds', by Aristophanes

 ### Assignments
-The grade will be divided across three types of assignments.
+The grade will be divided across group preparation, individual preparation, performance, and reflection.
 I will formally detail these once we have allocated students to the various roles.

 1. Group research on the witnesses.
 This is the bulk of the work, and you should begin now.
 The assignment will consist in a research brief on all six witnesses.
 Each group must submit this brief.
-You should expect the brief to contain 2-3 pages of historical and philosophical *pertinent* research concerning each witness that will be used in the trial
+You should expect the brief to contain 2-3 pages of historical and philosophical *pertinent* research concerning each witness that will be used in the trial.
 2. Preparation for each individual role.
 This will vary by role, but expect about 2 pages per person.
 3. Performance of the role.
 4. 1-2 page individual reflection pieces on what you learned from the assignment